gregnordin/notes_to_self/Blender/notes-Blender.md

             - **Bottom of LED illumination should always be in the same place, but it's not for small edge layers!!**
             - Make my own animate in z function for small edge layers??
             - **No, need to set the bottom of the LED illumination at the z=0 plane.
 Re-do grow in z function and its initialization to place layers one half layer thickness below this plane.**
+- Find and fix bug in _initialize_grow_in_z where have to set position to ending position
 - Set top of each new layer to z=0.0
     - `AnimateBulkLayer`
 - Consolidate LED objects with `create_LED_animators`, make them at start of code, use them in different layer types
     - `AnimateBulkLayer`
+    - `AnimateChannelLayer`

 ## Next: